-A 20-17 score occurred three times in the 2020 season and has happened an average of three times per season over the last three years.
-Yet, in 2017, a total of eight games finished with this score.
+A 20-17 score occurred eight times in the 2021 season and has happened an average of 5.33 times per season over the last three years.

 The third most common score in the NFL is 17-14.
-That scoreline has occurred on 196 occasions, with the first coming in 1933 and the most recent on December 27, 2020.
-Somewhat surprisingly, a 17-14 score has happened just once in the last three seasons.
+That scoreline has occurred on 200 occasions, with the first coming in 1933 and the most recent on December 18, 2022.

 A full list of all scores to have never happened can be found on nflscorigami.com.

 How Could Teams Score Four Points in a Game?

 There are two ways in which an NFL team could score four points.
 Neither option is common, and four points have been scored just once in NFL history.
 This occurred in 1923 when the Chicago Cardinals scored four points against the Racine Legion.

 The Cardinals did so by twice scoring a safety.
 The only other option to score four points would be a field goal and to add a one-point safety by returning an extra point to the opposing end zone.